 POLLUTION EATING POSTERS

-Whilst at Adam&EveDDB Dave was tasked to design posters for the new VW ID.3.
-Volkswagen's new carbon neutral electric car.
+Whilst at Adam&EveDDB I was tasked to illustrate and design murals for the new VW ID.3.
+Volkswagen's new carbon-neutral electric car.

-Each poster of the new emission-free ID.3 are hand painted with Airlite - a 100% natural material designed to eliminate bacteria and reduce pollutants, such as nitrogen oxide (NOx).
+Each poster of the new emission-free ID.3 is hand-painted with Airlite - a 100% natural material designed to eliminate bacteria and reduce pollutants, such as nitrogen oxide (NOx).

 Reducing air pollution